 I just started reading a new book by Debbie Macomber - One Simple Act.
 It is about discovering the power of generosity.
 Amazingly (God!!)
 I came to a chapter titled Loaves, Fishes, and Miracle Math last Monday, the same day I started this post on ENOUGH.
 I will close with some of Macomber's insights:

-"The real miracle is the multiplication of limited resources.
+"If we are willing to hold our resources with an open hand, there's no telling what God can do."The real miracle is the multiplication of limited resources.
 It may not compute on your accountant's calculator, but it is a central element of God's economy.

 "Here's where the real power of generosity comes in.
 Often, the more we give, the more we receive.